 There are lots and lots of details on any baking recipe that require your utmost attention and a steady hand.
 With this guide, I hope to make it easier for beginners out there, even the ones who have never baked, to join in the fun with no frustration.
-So get out your mixer, or buy one – even the cheapest will do and start making memory with this easy Sponge cake that could be served alone or base for gateaux, mousse, birthday cake or any decoration.
+So get out your mixer, or buy one – even the cheapest will do and start making a memory with this easy Sponge cake that could be served alone or base for gateaux, mousse, birthday cake, or any decoration.

-I started venturing into baking for quite some times, before baby and all, then got disrupted and just continuing back recently.
-Obviously, I’m no experience baker or anything.
+I started venturing into baking for quite some time, before baby and all, then got disrupted and just continuing back recently.
+Obviously, I’m no experienced baker or anything.
 Still, just like cooking food, I found my love for the moist and fluffy cake with beautiful colored decoration.
 So this into baking series will cover my baking journey, through searching, trials, errors, and observation with lots of waste, to develop into try&true recipes.

 Personally, I love all my sweets to be not so sweet.
 See, that’s why in most, if not all, of my baking recipe, the overall amount of sugar will be generally lower than normal.
 So pardon me for this and please adjust to your desired sweetness level.

 To whip egg white, you will need fresh eggs at room temperature or a little warmer, if your eggs are too old, they’re harder to come to volume.
 Eggs too cold are hard to beat right too.
-So remember to get your eggs out of the fridge 30 minutes before hand to avoid this issue.
+So remember to get your eggs out of the fridge 30 minutes beforehand to avoid this issue.

 How to whip egg white for baking Sponge